kitnil/awesome/README.md

 ## Python

+- [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py) - High level Python client for Elasticsearch
+- [pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
+Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
+- [lookatme](https://github.com/d0c-s4vage/lookatme) - An interactive, terminal-based markdown presenter
 - [alphafold](https://github.com/deepmind/alphafold) - Open source code for AlphaFold.
 - [mvt](https://github.com/mvt-project/mvt) - MVT is a forensic tool to look for signs of infection in smartphone devices
 - [Keylogger](https://github.com/aydinnyunus/Keylogger) - Get Keyboard,Mouse,ScreenShot,Microphone Inputs from Target Computer and Send to your Mail.